 - Who do I go to for advice?

-Departmental Advisors can help you with specific tips for your specialty, help evaluate your competitiveness and the competitiveness of various residencies, help you secure interviews, guide you on how many residencies to apply to, give you specific advice on how many programs to rank etc.
+Career Advisors FAQ) can help you with specific tips for your specialty, help evaluate your competitiveness and the competitiveness of various residencies, help you secure interviews, guide you on how many residencies to apply to, give you specific advice on how many programs to rank etc.

 3. Apply to programs that you have a reasonable chance of getting into.